We can issue a sanction authorising one-off charitable appeals.

 - include a letter signed by the three promoters stating that they are aware of the requirement to submit audited financial statements within four weeks of the appeal ending

-A bank account must be opened in the title of the beneficiary.
+A bank account must be opened in the name of the appeal.
 At least two people not related to each other or the beneficiary must operate this account.

 There is no fee to lodge this application.